Basic care

 Next, you must provide a basking area for your yellow-bellied turtle.
 To do this, you can stack smooth rocks, create your own or buy a basking area at a local pet store.
 Then, you will want to handle the necessary lighting and temperature so your turtle can bask.
 You can use a standard ultraviolet-B light designed for reptiles.
 Place it within 1 ft. from their basking area.
 Use a timer so the light is on for 10 uninterrupted hours a day.
 This heating lamp should not be turned on at night.

 This light should keep their basking area at a steady temperature of 80 ºF.
-You'll have to replace this light twice a year as UVB lighting lose their effectiveness over time.
+You'll have to replace this light twice a year as UVB lighting loses its effectiveness over time.
+Proper lighting is essential for their metabolism and shell health.

 Substrate

-You can choose whether or not you want to include substrate to your turtle's tank.
+You can choose whether or not you want to include substrate in your turtle's tank.
 Using substrate could make your turtle’s tank harder to clean, and you will need a highly efficient water filtration system.
 Nevertheless, if you choose to use substrate, opt for gravel.
 This is because it's large and your turtle will not be able to swallow it.
+A clean tank promotes a healthy living environment, minimizing the risk of infections.

 Decorations